-Visor: keep sweat and sun out of my eyes while maximizing cool my head on runs.
+Visor: keep sweat and sun and sweat out of my eyes while maximizing air circulation for my head.

 Mountain Hardware Grub Gloves (not shown) medium weight PowerStretch gloves with a quilted mitten cover which folds away into the back of the glove making it comfortable to wear in a wide variety of conditions.

 Columbia/Montrail Titan Trailrunning Shirt: Omni-Freeze fabric that helps cool when working out in moderate to hot conditions.
 Super light weight and breathable.
+Dries very quickly!
 Anti-stink is reasonable.